misiektoja/xbox_monitor/docs/setup-and-first-run.md

 The monitored user should open the [Xbox profile privacy and online safety settings](https://account.xbox.com/Settings).

-**Others can see if you're online**, and preferably also **Others can see your Xbox profile details**, should be set to **Friends** or **Everyone**.
+Set **Others can see if you're online** to **Friends** or **Everyone**.
+Setting **Others can see your Xbox profile details** the same way is recommended.

-When the profile hides its activity, the tool reports it as a privacy setting on that account rather than a credential problem, and `--doctor` says the same.
+When the profile hides its activity, the tool reports it as a privacy setting on that account rather than a credential problem. `--doctor` says the same.